 This course will:

-- review different types of interviews available to researchers both on and offline
+- Review different types of interviews available to researchers;

-- determine how best to plan and execute an interview for a range of different populations including those that are difficult to reach (with a focus on issues such as sampling, saturation, the nature of questions, rapport)
+- Determine how best to plan and execute an interview for a range of different populations and topics;

-- examine how best to ensure quality in research interviews.
+- Examine how best to ensure quality in research interviews and strategies for reflexivity.